korken89/crect/README.md

 * Per Lindgren et. al., **"Abstract Timers and their Implementation onto the ARM Cortex-M family of MCUs"**,

+which utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based scheduler.
+Thanks to the compile time creation of the scheduler, the resource requirements are runtime are minimal with only a few instructions.

+In this
-which utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based kernel.
-In this implementation of RTFM, heavy use of C++ Metaprogramming and C++14 allows, among other things, priority ceilings and interrupt masks to be automatically calculated at compile time, while resource locks are handled through RAII.
+implementation of RTFM, heavy use of C++ Metaprogramming and C++14 allows, among other things, priority ceilings and interrupt masks to be automatically calculated at compile time, while resource locks are handled through RAII.